creativecreatorormaybenot/clock/README.md

 * Fix that slide jumps around.

-* Find out a way to disable `SafeArea` from `ManualCustomizer` and then restore default clock helper.

 * Ideas for weather condition animations:

   + Windy: trim path of first the primary and then the smaller ones.